Brendan Fraser: Personal life

-Shortly after arriving in Los Angeles, Fraser met actress Afton Smith while attending a barbecue at Winona Ryder's house on July 4, 1993.
-They married on September 27, 1998, and have three sons.
-In a 2018 interview with GQ, Fraser revealed that his oldest son is on the autism spectrum.
+On July 4, 1993, shortly after he had arrived in Los Angeles, Fraser met his future wife, actress Afton Smith, at a barbecue at Winona Ryder's house.
+Smith also appeared as a minor cast member in Fraser's George of the Jungle film.
+They married on September 27, 1998, and have three sons together:

+Griffin Arthur Fraser (b.
+2002), Holden Fletcher Fraser (b.
+2004), and Leland Francis Fraser (b.
+2006).
+Holden and Leland are both fashion models signed with Marilyn Agency; in a 2018 interview with GQ, Fraser said that Griffin is on the autism spectrum.

-After their home in Beverly Hills, California sold in April 2007 for $3 million, Fraser's publicist announced in December 2007 that the couple had decided to divorce.
-Fraser was ordered to pay a monthly alimony sum of $50,000 for a period of ten years or until remarriage of Smith, whichever occurred first, in addition to the $25,000 monthly payment for child support.
-In early 2011, Fraser petitioned the courts for a reduction of his alimony payments, asserting that he was unable to meet the annual obligation of $600,000; he did not contest the child support payments.
-In late 2011, Smith accused Fraser of fraud by hiding financial assets and not disclosing film contracts for Extraordinary Measures and Furry Vengeance.
-In 2014, the court ruled against Fraser's request for a reduction in alimony and against Smith's allegation of fraud.
-Both parents were credited for being actively engaged in the lives of their sons.
+In April 2007, Fraser and his wife sold their home in Beverly Hills, California for $3 million; in December of that year, Fraser's publicist announced that the couple had decided to divorce.
+Fraser was ordered to make monthly alimony payments of $50,000 for ten years or until Smith remarried, whichever came first, and monthly child support payments of $25,000.
+In early 2011, Fraser asked the court to reduce his alimony payments, asserting that he was unable to meet the annual obligation of $600,000; he did not contest the child support payments.
+In late 2011, Smith accused Fraser of fraudulently failing to disclose some of his financial assets, including contracts for two films: Extraordinary Measures and Furry Vengeance.
+In 2014, the court ruled against both Fraser's request for alimony reduction and Smith's fraud allegation.
+Both parents received public praise for being actively engaged in their sons’ lives.
+Smith has since turned from acting to book-writing and real estate.

-Fraser has been in a relationship with makeup artist Jeanne Moore since September 2022.
-The couple made their red carpet debut at the 2022 Venice Film Festival, and Fraser thanked Moore during his acceptance speech for the Oscar for Best Actor during the 95th Academy Awards.
+As of February 2018, Fraser lives in Bedford, New York.
+Since September 2022, Fraser has been in a relationship with makeup artist Jeanne Moore.
+The couple made their red-carpet debut at the 2022 Venice Film Festival, and Fraser expressed his gratitude to Moore during his acceptance speech for the Oscar for Best Actor at the 95th Academy Awards.